 \section{Conclusions and future work}

-In this work we study the stability of the Lanczos method for approximating general matrix functions and solving positive definite linear systems.
-We show that the method's performance for general function approximation in finite arithmetic essentially matches the strongest known exact arithmetic bounds.
-At the same time, we show that for linear systems, known techniques give finite precision bounds which are much weaker than what is known in exact arithmetic.
+In this work we study the stability of the Lanczos method for approximating matrix functions.
+We show that the method's finite arithmetic performance for many functions essentially matches the strongest known exact arithmetic bounds.
+At the same time, for the special case of linear systems, known techniques give finite precision bounds which are much weaker than what is known in exact arithmetic.

 The most obvious question we leave open is understanding if our lower bound against Greenbaum's results for approximating $\bv{A}^{-1}\bv{x}$ in fact gives a lower bound on the number of iterations required by the Lanczos and CG algorithms.
 Alternatively, it is possible that an improved analysis could lead to stronger error bounds for finite precision Lanczos that actually match the guarantees available in exact arithmetic.
 It seems likely that such an analysis would have to go beyond the view of Lanczos as applying a single near optimal approximating polynomial, and thus could provide significant new insight into the behavior of the algorithm.